sarttiso/NuPlasma-Iolite-Importer/readme.md

 ## Notes
 ### Timestamps and Time Zones
-This plugin, being geared towards UCSB users, assumes that the Nu Plasma3 timestamps are in Pacific time.
+This plugin, being geared towards UCSB users, assumes that the Nu Plasma timestamps are in Pacific time.
 If that is not the case, you will want to change the time zone specification To accomplish this, search for `pytz.timezone` in the plugin code and change the argument to match your time zone.